devchallenges-io/curriculum/3-javascript/1-javascript/2-js-variables.md

 1. Use feature detection libraries like Modernizr to determine if a browser supports specific JavaScript features.
 2. Implement polyfills or shims as fallbacks for older browsers.
 These pieces of code emulate newer features in older environments.
 3. Use transpilers like Babel to convert modern JavaScript code into a version compatible with older browsers.

-By actively checking for browser support and employing necessary fallbacks, developers can create web applications that provide a consistent experience regardless of the user’s browser capabilities.

 ## Conclusion